dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr-typescript-webpack.md

 ## Configure the ASP.NET Core app

 1. The code provided in the `Startup.Configure` method displays *Hello World!*.
-Replace the `app.Run` method call with calls to [UseDefaultFiles](/dotnet/api/microsoft.aspnetcore.builder.defaultfilesextensions.usedefaultfiles#Microsoft_AspNetCore_Builder_DefaultFilesExtensions_UseDefaultFiles_Microsoft_AspNetCore_Builder_IApplicationBuilder_) and [UseStaticFiles](/dotnet/api/microsoft.aspnetcore.builder.staticfileextensions.usestaticfiles#Microsoft_AspNetCore_Builder_StaticFileExtensions_UseStaticFiles_Microsoft_AspNetCore_Builder_IApplicationBuilder_).
+Replace the `app.Run` method call with calls to <xref:Microsoft.AspNetCore.Builder.DefaultFilesExtensions.UseDefaultFiles(Microsoft.AspNetCore.Builder.IApplicationBuilder)> and <xref:Microsoft.AspNetCore.Builder.StaticFileExtensions.UseStaticFiles(Microsoft.AspNetCore.Builder.IApplicationBuilder)>.

     [!code-csharp[Startup](signalr-typescript-webpack/sample/2.x/Startup.cs?name=snippet_UseStaticDefaultFiles)]

     The preceding code allows the server to locate and serve the *index.html* file, whether the user enters its full URL or the root URL of the web app.

-1. Call [AddSignalR](/dotnet/api/microsoft.extensions.dependencyinjection.signalrdependencyinjectionextensions.addsignalr#Microsoft_Extensions_DependencyInjection_SignalRDependencyInjectionExtensions_AddSignalR_Microsoft_Extensions_DependencyInjection_IServiceCollection_) in `Startup.ConfigureServices`.
+1. Call <xref:Microsoft.Extensions.DependencyInjection.SignalRDependencyInjectionExtensions.AddSignalR%2A> in `Startup.ConfigureServices`.
 It adds the SignalR services to the project.

     [!code-csharp[Startup](signalr-typescript-webpack/sample/2.x/Startup.cs?name=snippet_AddSignalR)]